chrisbouchard/othello-ai/README.md

 -------

 The main class for this project is `edu.albany.othello.OthelloApplication`.
-Simply running that class will pit two AIs against each other repeatedly.
+Running that class with no other arguments will pit two AIs against each other repeatedly.
 Running with the command line argument `demo` will run an interactive demo:

     java edu.albany.othello.OthelloApplication demo